-Your guide to unique, 100% vegetarian and vegan restaurants in Orlando, including Infusion Tea (pictured).
+Your guide to unique, 100% vegetarian and vegan restaurants in Orlando, including The Sanctum Cafe (pictured).

 Veggie-lovers, have no fear: Orlando restaurants have a bite for every appetite.
 Many local eateries know that vegans and vegetarians want satisfying meals with a full range of flavor, which is why they’ve crafted carefully curated menus with an abundance of delicious, meat-free delights that will set even the most dedicated carnivores’ mouths to watering.
 Here’s a taste of popular vegan and vegetarian restaurants that are guaranteed to fill you up — and leave you wanting more — in Orlando.

 Ethos Vegan Kitchen

 Ethos Vegan Kitchen is one of Central Florida’s only full-service, all-vegan restaurants, but that doesn’t stop them from serving homestyle fare that’s guaranteed to stick to your ribs.
 In fact, with items like Sausage Rolls, Sheep’s Pie and BBQ Empanadas on the menu, you might not believe it’s all plant-based until you put it to the test.

 In addition to serving lunch seven days a week, they have an equally filling brunch menu available on Saturdays and Sundays.
 Between vegan takes on Canadian bacon, sausage patties and other morning favorites, even the most dedicated meat-eaters will find a lot to love.
 Ethos is in Winter Park, about 25 minutes from our main tourism districts.